mercurius-js/mercurius/docs/api/options.md

   - `gateway.services`: Service[] An array of GraphQL services that are part of the gateway
     - `service.name`: A unique name for the service.
 Required.
     - `service.url`: The url of the service endpoint.
 Required
+    - `service.mandatory`: `Boolean` Marks service as mandatory.
+If any of the mandatory services are unavailable, gateway will exit with an error.
+(Default: `false`)
     - `service.rewriteHeaders`: `Function` A function that gets the original headers as a parameter and returns an object containing values that should be added to the headers
     - `service.initHeaders`: `Function` or `Object` An object or a function that returns the headers sent to the service for the initial \_service SDL query.
     - `service.wsUrl`: The url of the websocket endpoint